quant-exchange/PriceRangerMCP/README.md

 ## Moving this to your own repo

-Everything is self-contained: the two `.py` files, this README, `.gitignore`, `config.yaml`, and `requirements.txt`.
+Everything is self-contained: the two `.py` files, this README, `.gitignore`, `config.yaml`, `requirements.txt`, and `docs/` (the two diagram exports).
 Each script stands alone — the Bearer auth class and the paced transport are duplicated between them on purpose, so either one can be copied out by itself and still work.
 The only coupling to PriceRanger is the public MCP URL and your token.
 Swap `MCP_URL` and the tool names and the same grading loop works against any MCP server.

+The diagram ships as both a PNG pair and Mermaid source.
+Regenerate the images after editing the source — Mermaid renders `1. text` in a node label as a markdown ordered list and silently replaces the node with *"Unsupported
+markdown: list"*, so check the render rather than trusting that it parsed.